apache/gravitino/docs/trino-connector/example.md

 Query 20231017_082503_00018_6nt3n, FINISHED, 1 node
 ```

-### Create Schema and Table

-The `gravitino` catalog is a catalog defined Trino catalog configuration.
+The `gravitino` catalog is a catalog defined By Trino catalog configuration.
-Is is generally not used.
-The `test.hive_test` catalog is Gravitino Hive managed catalog,
-dynamically loaded from the `gravitino` catalog in Gravitino.
+The test.hive_test catalog is the catalog created by you in Gravitino.
 Other catalogs are regular user-configured Trino catalogs.

+### Creating tables and schemas

 Create a new schema named `database_01` in `test.hive_test` catalog.